Next week I will be publishing on my web-site and

 and Delta Air Lines’ in-flight catalogue.
 (See one many examples

--- Thousands more in travel-related bills so Don and Lori
+of such bills below.) -- Thousands more in travel-related bills so Don and Lori

 Siegelman could attend three of the annual summer